Property of the Wife (Haq Mahr)

 Haq Mahr is Obligatory for Nikah:

-According to Imam Malik, if the parties agreed that there would be no Haq mahr then the nikah would not be valid.
-But according to Imams Abu Hanifa, Shafi’i, and Ahmed, the nikah would be valid, but the Haq mahr(Dower) would still remain an obligation.
+According to Imam Malik, if the parties agreed that there would be no Haq mahr, then the nikah would not be valid.
+But according to Imams Abu Hanifa, Shafi’i, and Ahmed, the nikah would be valid, but the Haq mahr(Dower) would remain an obligation.

-Nowadays, marriages are being led with extraordinary ceremonies and shows in which a lot of wealth is misused.
+Nowadays, marriages are being led with extraordinary ceremonies and shows in which much wealth is misused.
 On the off chance that, as opposed to spending such a great amount on superfluous things.
-The top need is given to the installment of Haq mahr, it would mean satisfying a religious commitment.
-It would likewise be all the more in accordance with the Quranic directives and the example of the Prophet and could give some security to the bride, particularly in the event that she can contribute the amount beneficially.
+The top need is given to the installment of Haq mahr; it would mean satisfying a religious commitment.
+It would likewise be all the more following the Quranic directives.
+And the example of the Prophet could give some security to the bride, particularly if she can contribute the amount beneficially.